-I had a look in Callie Angell’s great Andy Warhol Screen Tests catalogue, you never know.
+The picture reminded me of Warhol’s so called ‘screen tests’, hundreds of four minute films he made of friends and visitors at The Factory.
+They just had to sit still and look in the camera.
+So I had a look in Callie Angell’s great Andy Warhol Screen Tests catalogue, you never know.
 And there it was: the screen test numbered ST71, of Susanne (sic) De Maria.
 The screen test was made in 1964, and has been part of Warhol’s compilation movie The Thirteen Most Beautiful Women.
-Susanna De Maria was the wife of conceptual artist and sculptor Walter De Maria.
+Susanna De Maria then was the wife of conceptual artist and sculptor Walter De Maria.
 Andy Warhol, Walter De Maria and La Monte Young tried to start an experimental rock and roll band in those years, but that did not work out very well.

 So in short: the version with the Warhol credit has no Warhol cover, the version with the Warhol picture does not have the credit.
 Well, it’s a bootleg after all.
-Also the names of the band members are fake, so no Johnny Thunders is playing the guitar.
+Also the names of the band members are fake, e.g. Johnny Thunders on guitar.
 Some names of the tracks seem to be real, but the original artists who these were ‘borrowed’ from, are not mentioned.
 The record seems to be a club classic.
 Even before the Warhol-connection became clear, DJ’s and fans of dance music would easily pay between 100 and 150€ for a copy.